DO YOU KNOW WHAT 3 FACTORS HAVE THE MOST AFFECTING CUSTOMER’S SATISFACTION IN THE PROCESSING OF A NEW VEHICLE?

 According to a Cox Automotive study, buyers are least satisfied with the long purchase process.
 On average, customers spend 3 hours at the dealership when they purchase a vehicle.
 Almost half of that time is spent negotiating or doing paperwork.

 It is important to note that “Financing/Paperwork” and “Negotiations” are cited frequently as the most frustrating parts of the process, and they take an average of one hour and thirty-one minutes to complete, which is about 49% of the time a customer spends at the dealership during the sales journey (Cox Automotive, 2017).
-This means they are spending essentially half their time doing their least favorite activities, not including the other three major points of frustration.
+This means they are spending essentially half their time doing their least favourite activities, not including the other three major points of frustration.

 Do you know which activities your customers enjoy the most?
 Do you devote enough time to them?